Updated January 2020

 In 2015, Congress passed changes to the partnership audit rules included in the Internal Revenue Code.
 The new changes were effective Jan.
-1, 2018, with IRS audits under the new regulations scheduled to begin in 2020 or 2021.
-The new changes allow the IRS to audit, assess and collect partnership taxes at the entity level.
+1, 2018 and IRS audits under the new regulations have started.
+The new changes allow the IRS to assess and collect partnership audit adjustments at the entity level.

 Why you should care

 CPAs work with or for many businesses that are organized as partnerships.
 Uniform reporting standards reduce complexity and compliance costs while providing certainty for partnerships whose partners may be in multiple taxing jurisdictions.

 What you can do

 and ask them to support model legislation that would provide uniform application of the partnership audit rules and reduce complexities for taxpayers and tax administrators.

 With the help of your donations to the MNCPA PAC, we have had great success at the Capitol throughout the past decade.

 - Carry a unified message on CPA issues to legislators.

 - Continue the proven track record of success.